josafe-balili/magentoDockerized/README.md

 # MagentoDockerized

-## Following the tutorial of https://github.com/markshust/docker-magento
+## Following the tutorial at https://github.com/markshust/docker-magento

 ### Execute the provided shell script to download the necessary files from Github
 ```